Office Location: Marrs McLean Science Building 167

-Martin J. Medhurst is Distinguished Professor of Rhetoric and Communication, and Professor of Political Science, at Baylor University in Waco, Texas.
-I started my teaching career in 1979 as an assistant professor of rhetoric at the University of California, Davis, where he was promoted to associate professor with tenure in 1985.
+Martin J. Medhurst is Distinguished Professor of Rhetoric and Communication and Professor of Political Science at Baylor University in Waco, Texas.
+He started his teaching career in 1979 as an assistant professor of rhetoric at the University of California, Davis, where he was promoted to associate professor with tenure in 1985.
 Dr. Medhurst became associate professor of speech communication at Texas A&M University in 1988, where he was promoted to full professor in 1991.
 He joined the faculty at Baylor University as Distinguished Professor of Rhetoric and Communication in 2003.

 Professor Medhurst holds the B.A. from Wheaton College (1974), the M.A. from Northern Illinois University (1975), and the Ph.D. from Penn State University (1980).
 He is the author or editor of thirteen books, including Rhetorical Dimensions in Media: A Critical Casebook (1984 and 1991, with Thomas W. Benson), Cold War Rhetoric: Strategy, Metaphor, and Ideology (1990 and 1997, with Robert L. Ivie, Philip Wander, and Robert L. Scott), Communication & the Culture of Technology (1990, with Alberto Gonzalez and Tarla Rai Peterson), Landmark Essays on American Public Address (1993), Dwight D. Eisenhower: Strategic Communicator (1993), Eisenhower’s War of Words: Rhetoric and Leadership (1994), Beyond the Rhetorical Presidency (1996), Critical Reflections on the Cold War (2000, with H.W.
 Brands), Presidential Speechwriting (2003, with Kurt Ritter), The Rhetorical Presidency of George H. W. Bush (2006), The Prospect of Presidential Rhetoric (2008, with James Arnt Aune), Before the Rhetorical Presidency (2008), and Words of a Century (2009, with Stephen E. Lucas).

 Dr. Medhurst is a frequent contributor to communication journals, including The Quarterly Journal of Speech, Communication Monographs, Critical Studies in Mass Communication, Communication Education, Communication Quarterly, Communication Studies, Western Journal of Communication, and the Southern Communication Journal, among other disciplinary outlets.
 He has also contributed to such interdisciplinary journals as Armed Forces & Society, Journal of Church and State, Studies in Visual Communication, and Presidential Studies Quarterly.
-He has published more than 85 articles and chapters.
-Professor Medhurst is the founder and editor of the journal Rhetoric & Public Affairs and of the scholarly book series of the same title, both published by Michigan State University Press.
+He has published more than 100 articles and chapters.
+Professor Medhurst is the founder and editor of the interdisciplinary journal Rhetoric & Public Affairs and of the scholarly book series of the same title, both published by Michigan State University Press.
 From 1987-1989, Dr. Medhurst served as the Book Review Editor of The Quarterly Journal of Speech.
 He has served on the editorial boards of Communication Monographs, Quarterly Journal of Speech, Critical Studies in Mass Communication, Western Journal of Communication, Presidential Studies Quarterly, Communication Quarterly, and as a special guest editor for Communication Education.
-From 1996-2007, he served as general editor for the Presidential Rhetoric Series at Texas A&M University Press.
-He currently serves as the general editor of the ten volume series, A Rhetorical History of the United States, published by Michigan State University Press, and as series editor for the Rhetoric and Religion Series at Baylor University Press.
+From 1996-2007, he served as general editor for the Presidential Rhetoric Series at Texas A&M University Press and from 2004-2012 as editor of the Rhetoric and Religion Series at Baylor University Press.
+He currently serves as the general editor of the ten volume series, A Rhetorical History of the United States, published by Michigan State University Press.